-State-of-the-art diagnostic and therapeutic cardiac electrophysiology (EP) procedures and surgeries are performed in the EP lab at University Hospital.
+State-of-the-art diagnostic and therapeutic cardiac electrophysiology (EP) procedures and surgeries are performed in the EP lab at University Hospital located on the first floor Sky Tower in the Advanced Diagnostic Center.
 Procedures and surgeries performed there include diagnostic EP studies, ablations, implantations of pacemakers and ICDs, and others.
-They are performed by the electrophysiology staff, often with a cardiology fellow, in a suite of biplane labs located in the Rio Tower sublevel of University Hospital.

 Procedures are performed on both an in- and out-patient basis, after EP consultation.
-In-patient consultations can be referred to the cardiovascular diseases fellow rotating through the EP services (pager number available at (210) 358-2690 or (210) 358-4000).
-Out-patient consults can be directed to the cardiology office at (210) 567-2106.
+In-patient consultations can be referred to the EP Cardiologist on call.
+Out-patient consults can be directed to the cardiology office at (210) 450-9279.